snowplow/snowplowanalytics.com/_posts/2017-05-24-dataflow-runner-0.3.0-released.md

 would have resulted in an EMR cluster named: `snowplow - <no value>`.

-With 0.3.0, forgetting a template variable won't be tolerated and the following error will be
+With 0.3.0, forgetting a template variable is not allowed, and the following error will be
 generated:

 {% highlight bash %}